klopotuk1136/personal-data-checker/README.md

 - **Description:** This endpoint checks the contents of an uploaded file for personal data.
 - **Request Body:**
   - `username` (string): The username of the user.
+  - `filename` (string): The name of the file.
+Used to check if any data is shared in the name.
   - `doc_type` (string): The type of the file.
 Supported file types: pdf, docx, xlsx, txt.
   - `data` (string): The content of the file, encoded in base64.
 - **Response:**